-100. CONTEMPORARY SOCIAL PROBLEMS.
+- 100. CONTEMPORARY SOCIAL PROBLEMS.
 Four hours credit.
 Factors restricting the needs for security and activity for certain groups.
-Sociodramatic interpretations of conflicts between groups over questions of group deviations in both rural and urban areas.

-- 101. PRINCIPLES OF SOCIOLOGY.
+Sociodramatic interpretations of conflicts between groups over questions of group deviations in both rural and urban areas. - 101.
+PRINCIPLES OF SOCIOLOGY.
 Four hours credit.
-Principles of social relations as applied to both rural and urban societies, group relationships, social organization, and the influence of group participation on personality development. - 102.
-CRIME AND DELINQUENCY.
+Principles of social relations as applied to both rural and urban societies, group relationships, social organization, and the influence of group participation on personality development.
+The anthropological approach.

+- 104. MARRIAGE AND THE FAMILY.
 Four hours credit.

-Causes, treatment, and prevention of delinquency and crime. - 103.
-POPULATION PROBLEMS.
-Four hours credit.
-World population trends and their social consequences. - 201.
-INTERGROUP RELATIONS (Same as Ed.
+Modern American family, marriage and personality, choice of mates, prediction of marital happiness, the changing family, family disorganization, the happy family. - 201.
+INTERGROUF RELATIONS.
+(Same as Ed.
 249b).
 Two hours credit.

-A specialized study of ethnic and racial conflict and problems of adjustment in both rural and urban areas. - 202.
-SOCIAL PSYCHOLOGY (Same as Ed.
+A specialized study of ethnic and racial relations and problems of adjustment in both rural and urban areas.

+- 202. SOCIAL PSYCHOLOGY.
+(Same as Ed.
 291).
 Four hours credit.
 Prerequisite, Ed.
 25 or its equivalent.
-Human behavior as conditioned in cultural and institutional groups: family, religious, political, and economic. - 203.
+Specialized study of the behavior of persons in groups. - 203.
 WORLD'S GREAT RELIGIONS.
 Four hours credit.

-A historic and comparative study of the great religions of the world. - 204.
+A comparative study of the great religions of the world. - 204.
 CONTEMPORARY WORLD PROBLEMS.
 Four hours credit.

-Great world issues analyzed sociologically, and interpreted by means of the sociodrama. - 301.
+Great world issues analyzed sociologically, and interpreted by means of the sociodrama. - 205.
+SOCIODRAMA AND SOCIOMETRY.
+One to four hours credit.
+Simulation of group situations in a controlled situation; use of sociodrama in learning; operational study of interpersonal relations.
+Measurement of group morale, leadership, control of small groups. - 206.
+CRIME AND DELINQUENCY.
+Four hours credit.
+Causes, treatment and prevention of delinquency and crime. - 301.
 CONTEMPORARY FAMILY PROBLEMS.
 Four hours credit.

-An advanced course in family relationships; scientific selection of mates, predicting success in marriage, analysis of family relationships and their effects on personality; the family in transition. - 303.
+An advanced course in family relationships; scientific selection of mates, predicting success in marriage, analysis of family relationships and their effects on personality; the family in transition.
+Seminar. - 303.
 SOCIAL RECONSTRUCTION.
 Four hours credit.
 Analysis of plans for re-establishing a state of equilibrium in the social organization.
-A seminar course.
+A seminar course. - 305.
+WORLD POPULATION PROBLEMS.
+Four hours credit.
+World population trends and their social consequences.